nasa/trick/docs/howto_guides/Checkpointing-Best-Practices.md

 <a id=loading-a-checkpoint></a>
 ### What Happens When You Load a Checkpoint.
 Trick.load_checkpoint() is called from Python.
-At a simulation frame boundary, three things happen:
+At a simulation frame boundary, the simulation freezes and then three things happen:

 1. The ```“preload_checkpoint”``` jobs are called.
 These job-classes allow you to prepare your sim for a checkpoint-restore, in whatever way you see fit.